XiaoqZhang/mofgraph2vec/README.md

 ## Getting started
 ### Train the model

+- Put the CIF files and a `.csv` file with geometric feature values of your database in `data/cifs/`
 - Change the configurations in `conf/`
 - Navigate to `experiments/workflow`
-- Run the model by `$ python train.py`
+- Run the model by `$ python train.py`.
+The first time of featurization may take some time.

 ### Load the model

-- The pre-trained model for ARC-MOF and QMOF databases are provided
+- The pre-trained model for ARC-MOF and QMOF databases are provided in `data/pretrained_models`

 ### Similarity analysis

-- Examples are given in `dev/similarity.ipynb`
+- Examples are given in `dev/example.ipynb`

 ## License